paveltimofeev/screens.io/tasklist.md

 -- [Not an issue - Unauthorized requests produces by testing engine, when it opens a page to test] Auth proxy sometimes got unauthorized requests when RUN tests in parallel from 2 different accounts in normal and incognito mode.
 -- Throw error if config is invalid (for ex. no viewports) -- Clone Scenario
--- Auth proxy should be able to register a New User
+-- Auth proxy should be able to Register a New User
+-- Refactor Auth proxy

 - Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible
-- Refactor Auth proxy

 - Run scenarios with overrode parameters (hostname/resolutions/...)
 - User Profile: Favorive scenarios / Add to fav / Remove fav